dthx2710/Dolicon-Blue-Archive/src/pages/student/kirino.md

   urban: B
 exSkill:
   exCost: 3
-  exText: Throws a smoke grenade in the specified area and reduces the enemy's
+  ex1: Throws a smoke grenade in the specified area and reduces the enemy's
     accuracy (M) for a (very) short time.
+normalSkill:
-normalText: At regular intervals, she inflicts (S) damage to the enemy and reduces (S) enemy's accuracy for (S) time.
+  normal1: At regular intervals, she inflicts (S) damage to the enemy and
+    reduces (S) enemy's accuracy for (S) time.
+passiveSkill:
-enhancedText: Increases her maximum HP (S).
+  passive1: Increases her maximum HP (S).
+subSkill:
-subText: When she defeats an enemy, she gains a (S) skill cost.
+  sub1: When she defeats an enemy, she gains a (S) skill cost.
 profile:
   height: 161
   artist: 日下雲